 To access the AAPSM group rate, click below:

 Please Note: The AAPSM has secured a limited number of guest rooms at the discounted rate above.
-These rates are only available to AAPSM meeting participants and will expire on September 5, 2024 OR when the room block sells out.
+These rates are only available to AAPSM meeting participants and will expire on the cut off date of April 9, 2026 OR when the room block sells out.

 Cancellation Policy